dscripka/paraitus/README.md

 ## Usage

 Once installed, you can launch Paraitus by simply issuing the `paraitus` command in your terminal or command prompt.
 Then, open an interface with `control+alt+p`.

+Note!
+You may have to see where your current Python environment installs user-level binaries if `paraitus` isn't in your default system path.

 There are a few other command-line options to configure Paraitus: